 LeBron didn’t want his shoes back, he wanted his orthotics.
 Why?
 Because he knew that his orthotics were critical to his success.
-Not having his orthotics would greatly affect his performance.
+Not having his orthotics would affect his performance.

 While LeBron isn’t a soccer player, the takeaway is instructive.
 If top professional athletes depend on orthotics for foot health and performance, then so should you.

-In some cleats, the insole is firmly attached to the shoe.
-If this is the case, the thin layer can still be removed by prying up under the middle of the arch.
+In some soccer cleats, the insole is firmly attached to the shoe.
+If this is the case, the thin insert layer can still be removed by prying up under the middle of the arch.
 It should pull away easily, giving you more space to insert an arch-supporting insole.

 Getting the best insoles for soccer cleats may be the most important thing you can do for your feet.
 Here are a few more tips: